 Option 3: Open Source Data Pipeline with Kafka and Spark

 In this solution, we use Kafka as the streaming engine that ingests the data from an external source and Spark as the batch processor, storing the data as a distributed dataset in HDFS or NoSQL databases like MongoDB / Redis.
-The Spark job would start reading data from a particular begin offset in Kafka, up to an end offset remembering both the offsets so as to repeat the process for subsequent iterations.
+The Spark job would start reading data from a particular beginning offset in Kafka up to an end offset, remembering both the offsets to repeat the process for subsequent iterations.

-A separate pipeline could be used for stream processing of the Kafka data to perform aggregations and push the resulting data into an RDBMS or NoSQL database.
+A separate pipeline could be used to stream the Kafka data to perform aggregations and push the resulting data into an RDBMS or NoSQL database.

 Option 4: Serverless Architecture with Kinesis and AMR

 In this architecture, we pump data into Kinesis and have EMR Spark-based consumer programs using Kinesis Client Library to pick up data from Kinesis.
-The KCL uses a unique Amazon DynamoDB table to keep track of the application’s state called “checkpointing” so that it can recover in case if a processor crash happens.
+The KCL uses a unique Amazon DynamoDB table to keep track of the application’s state called “checkpointing” to recover if a processor crash happens.
 A newly started processor would look for the last read UUID and start off reading messages so that no message is lost.
 Of course, we need to set the read and write capacity of the DynamoDB such that checkpointing does not suffer.
-Overall, we should do necessary adjustments so that there are no bottlenecks either at the sender, the Kinesis, the processor, or the storage end.
+Overall, we should make necessary adjustments so that there are no bottlenecks either at the sender, the Kinesis, the processor, or the storage end.

 Irrespective of the data pipeline we choose, it’s necessary that the design be capable of handling bottlenecks from all fronts of the architecture.

-At the processing side, we could use the KCL with checkpointing capabilities so that in case of a processor crash, it automatically spawns another process that would start off from where the previous processor discontinued.
+On the processing side, we could use the KCL with checkpointing capabilities so that in case of a processor crash, it automatically spawns another process that would start from where the previous processor discontinued.